FedericoPonzi/genereto/README.md

 * `description` string: A small description.
 * `is_draft` bool: Default false, if set to true it will skip processing this page.
 * `show_table_of_contents` bool: Default false, if set to true it will add a ToC (if supported by the template)
+* `cover_image` string: the cover image for this blog post.
+If empty the variable will use the value from the config file's `default_cover_image`.

 As an example: